ProFatXuanAll/language-model-playground/doc/source/dset/index.rst

 Download dataset
 ----------------
-We provide downloading utilities so that if a dataset is not on your local machine it will be downloaded automatically.
+We provide downloading utilities so that datasets are downloaded automatically if they are not on your local machine.
-All downloaded files will be put under ``data`` directory.
+All downloaded files will be put under ``project_root/data`` directory.
 For example, to download the training set of :py:class:`lmp.dset.WikiText2Dset`, all you need to do is as follow:

 .. code-block:: python

   import lmp.dset

-  # Automatically download dataset if dataset does not exist on local machine.
+  # Automatically download dataset if dataset is not on local machine.
   dataset = lmp.dset.WikiTextDset(ver='train')

 All available datasets